matplotlib/matplotlib/doc/faq/troubleshooting_faq.rst

 and post :file:`build.out` and :file:`run.out` to the `matplotlib-devel
 <http://lists.sourceforge.net/mailman/listinfo/matplotlib-devel>`_
-mailing list (please do not post svn problems to the `users list
+mailing list (please do not post git problems to the `users list
 <http://lists.sourceforge.net/mailman/listinfo/matplotlib-users>`_).

 Of course, you will want to clearly describe your problem, what you